 Youths are the pillars of social, economic and political developments, and they make up the largest population in history.
 Children, teenagers face many difficulties during a deeply challenging time of life.
 Our Kids workshops aim to help them gain self-confidence and develop empathy.

 Sama Kids Day (also known as Kids Workshop) is a special Sama Day.
-Since 2006 Max Dana has been running her own kids workshops by bringing children and the arts together to encourage them to explore creativity through various art forms (painting, music, photography, art & craft…).
+Since 2006, Max Dana has been running her own kids workshops by bringing children and the arts together to encourage them to explore creativity and emotion through various art forms (painting, music, photography, art & craft, plays…).
 The main goal of these workshops is to create global awareness, to build empathy and global citizenry through arts education and discussion.
-Workshops focus on important events (Darfur, Haiti earthquake...) and topics (bullying, poverty...) but also on artists (Charley Harper, Milo Lockett...), with activities covering a wide range of subjects, allowing the children to express themselves freely, sharing and enjoying time together.
-An inspiring moment to help them have some perspective and a better understanding of other cultures for successful living together.
+Workshops focus on topics such as (cyber)bullying, poverty, environment to help them handle what they are facing and prevent it so they can learn to treat others with respect and compassion.
+Activities cover a wide range of subjects, allowing children to express and share their feelings, ideas and opinions, and enjoy time together.
+An inspiring moment to help them have some perspective for a better understanding of other cultures, to promote positive behavior and connect to the global community for successful living together.

 Events, Screenings, Panel Discussions